hominidae/agi-arduino/README.md

 agi-arduino is intended to perform temperature measurements using DS18B20 temperature sensors and logging that data via a USB connection to a PC.

+# What do I need?

+You will need an Arduino.
+And a couple of DS18B20 temperature sensor IC's.

+You'll also need a breadboard and a few jumper wires.

 # How do I use this?

 First, install the Arduino IDE.
 You can download that [here.](http://www.arduino.cc/)